PoornaChaitanya/Cloud-Cost-Optimization-Project/README.md

 ### Deployment

 1. **Create an EC2 Instance and Snapshot**
-    - Launch a new EC2 instance in the AWS Management Console.
+    - Launch a new EC2 instance with volume in the AWS Management Console.

       ![Screenshot 2024-06-03 155917](https://github.com/PoornaChaitanya/Cloud-Cost-Optimization-Project/assets/84367538/e0c479d8-6ca6-4100-aac9-a4e7f77b4a24)

-    - Create a volume and attach it to the EC2 instance.
     - Create a snapshot of the attached volume.

       ![Screenshot 2024-06-03 155932](https://github.com/PoornaChaitanya/Cloud-Cost-Optimization-Project/assets/84367538/3231e0b7-a0ea-4604-9bb3-57500489eeb9)